aloui-mathias/ecoTeka-deepforest-demo/README.md

 - If you ave an error file not found for the default geojson file, check :
   - That you are inside "ecoteka-deepforest-demo/" folder
   - That you have placed an "export.geojson" from overpass-turbo.eu (like the one in docs) inside "ecoteka-deepforest-demo/data/" folder

+## TODO

+- [ ] The predictions are also converted back to the initial coodinates system
+- [ ] The predictions are converted into points
+- [ ] The points are also converted back to the initial coodinates system